nikkiheaston/Election_Analysis/README.md

 # Election Analysis in Python
 ## Overview of the Project
 ### Purpose
-The purpose of this project is to analyze voting and election information, specifically for 3 candidates and 3 counties (Jefferson, Denver, and Araphaoe), as presented in the csv file that accompanies this file.
+The purpose of this project is to analyze voting and election information, specifically for 3 candidates (Charles Casper Stockham, Diana DeGette, and Raymon Anthony Doane) and 3 counties (Jefferson, Denver, and Araphaoe), as presented in the csv file that accompanies this file.

 ### Results
 - The total number of votes cast in this election was 369,711.